Sidney Sheldon: Broadway

 Sheldon began writing musicals for the Broadway stage while continuing to write screenplays for both MGM Studios and Paramount Pictures.
-He earned a reputation as a prolific writer; for example, at one time, he and Ben Roberts had three musicals on Broadway - a rewritten The Merry Widow, Jackpot, and Dream with Music.
+He earned a reputation as a prolific writer; for example, at one time, Ben Roberts and he had three musicals on Broadway - a rewritten The Merry Widow, Jackpot, and Dream with Music.
 Sheldon received a Tony Award in 1959 for his musical Redhead, starring Gwen Verdon.
 His other stage plays include Alice in Arms, The King of New York, The Judge, and Roman Candle.
 Only Roman Candle has been published as a book.
 The play Gomes was performed only in London and not on Broadway.

 Film

 Sheldon's success on Broadway brought him back to Hollywood, where his first assignment was The Bachelor and the Bobby-Soxer, which earned him the Academy Award for Best Original Screenplay in 1947.
 He was one of the writers on the screenplay for the 1948 musical film Easter Parade and sole writer for the 1950 musical film Annie Get Your Gun, both of which featured the songs of Irving Berlin.
-Some of his other writing credits include South of Panama, Gambling Daughters, Dangerous Lady, Borrowed Hero, Mr. District Attorney in the Carter Case, Fly-by-Night, She's in the Army, Nancy Goes to Rio, Three Guys Named Mike, No questions asked, Rich, Young and Pretty, Just This Once, Remains to be Seen, Dream Wife, You're Never Too Young, The Birds and the Bees, Anything Goes,Pardners, The Buster Keaton Story, All in a Night's Work, and Billy Rose's Jumbo.
+Some of his other writing credits include South of Panama; Gambling Daughters; Dangerous Lady; Borrowed Hero; Mr. District Attorney in the Carter Case; Fly-by-Night; She's in the Army; Nancy Goes to Rio; Three Guys Named Mike; No questions asked; Rich, Young and Pretty; Just This Once; Remains to be Seen; Dream Wife (directed as well); You're Never Too Young; The Birds and the Bees; Anything Goes; Pardners; The Buster Keaton Story (directed as well); All in a Night's Work; and Billy Rose's Jumbo.